modified release tablets

 LODOTRA® modified release tablets are used to treat moderate to severe, active rheumatoid arthritis, particularly when accompanied

 by stiffness of the joints in the morning.

 Corticosteroids have an anti-inflammatory action, and are used to reduce the pain, swelling, redness and heat in the affected

-LODOTRA® modified release tablets are designed to release prednisone approximately four hours after being swallowed.
-When taken at
+LODOTRA® modified release tablets are designed to release prednisone approximately four to six hours after being swallowed.
+When